 Skip to main content

-Custom Prompts give you complete control over how Kody analyzes your code.
-Tailor the AI’s focus for each review category and severity level to match your team’s standards, tech stack, or specific model capabilities.
+Custom Prompts give you complete control over how Kody analyzes your code and communicates findings.
+Tailor what the AI looks for in each review category, how it classifies severity, and how it presents suggestions to match your team’s standards and communication style.

 Access Custom Prompts Settings